-Title Number Notes AHS Foundation - One of: All AHS foundation courses offer: History of Technology: A Cultural and AHSE 1100 an introduction and overview Contextual Approach of an AHS discipline History and Society AHSE 1101 writing instruction and practice Arts and Humanities AHSE 1102 an introduction to contextual • The Wired Ensemble - AHSE 1122 and critical thinking, and Instruments, Voices, Players ALICE 4400 examples of how one might Seeing and Hearing: Communicating with Photographs, Video and Sound AHSE 1130 integrate the content and with Photographs, Video and SoundCulture & Difference: an Anthropological AHSE 1140 perspectives of different disciplines.
-Approach Alise 1140 discipilites. • What is "I"?
-AHSE 1150 Foundations of Business and Entrepreneurship AHSE 1500 AHS or Entrepreneurship Concentration Students must design a sequence · of at least eight credits of courses in an approved AHS or Entrepreneurship discipline.
-AHS or Entrepreneurship Capstone Students must design and com- plete an authentic, four credit AHS or Entrepreneurship project in their area of AHS or Entrepreneurship concentration.
+Title Number Notes AHS Foundation - One of: All AHS foundation courses offer: History of Technology: A Cultural and Contextual Approach AHSE 1100 an introduction and overview of an AHS discipline The Wired Ensemble - Instruments, Voices, Players AHSE 1122 writing instruction and practicean introduction to contextual Seeing and Hearing: Communicating with Photographs, Video and Sound AHSE 1130 and critical thinking, and • examples of how one might Culture & Difference: an Anthropological Approach AHSE 1140 integrate the content and perspectives of different • What is "I"?
+AHSE 1150 disciplines.
+Foundations of Business and Entrepreneurship AHSE 1500 AHS or Entrepreneurship Concentration Students must design a sequence of at least eight credits of courses in an approved AHS or Entrepreneurship discipline.
+AHS or Entrepreneurship Capstone AHS 4190 or AHS 4590 Students must design and com- plete an authentic, four credit AHS or Entrepreneurship project in their area of AHS or Entrepreneurship concentration.